AleksaMCode/Enigma/README.md

 ### File sharing
 <p align="justify">Every user can share his file with other users.
 For no other reason than simply wanting to put a limit, user can only share his files with 3 users.
 When sharing a file with an other user, file Key is encrypted using a shared user's public RSA key after which it's stored inside files Security Descriptor header.</p>

+### File unsharing
+<p align="justify">Unsharing a file is even simpler than sharing.
+When unsharing, file is first parsed after which shared user's encrypted Key is simply deleted.
+New, revised, file then overwrites the old file.</p>

 ### File updating